alerta/prometheus-config/README.md

 Configuration - Rules
 ---------------------

-Alertmanager rules define thresholds at which alerts should be triggered.
+Prometheus rules define thresholds at which alerts should be triggered.
 The following table illustrates how Prometheus notification data is used to populate Alerta attributes in those triggered alerts: